 “If there was a South Asian person that was respected and was appointed, I think that would make waves,” Gurpal Singh, co-founder of SEVA NY, said while not speaking on behalf of the organization.
 “It’s just business as usual.”

 Weprin said he was confident Seinfeld would excel at representing Democrats of all backgrounds.

-And state Sen. James Sanders Jr.’s (D-South Ozone Park) relationship with the party has grown sour enough that he has been interviewing prospective candidates to run as district leaders in the 39th Assembly District, which includes South Ozone Park, Springfield Gardens, Rosedale, Far Rockaway and Laurelton.
+And state Sen. James Sanders’ (D-South Ozone Park) relationship with the party has grown sour enough that he has been interviewing prospective candidates to run as district leaders in the 39th Assembly District, which includes South Ozone Park, Springfield Gardens, Rosedale, Far Rockaway and Laurelton.

-Sanders said he was open to endorsing the party’s slate, which includes Assemblywoman Michele Titus (D-Far Rockaway), Valerie West, Robert Simmons and Councilman Ruben Wills (D-Jamaica), but also considering newcomers.
+Sanders said he was open to endorsing the county’s district leaders, which include Assemblywoman Michele Titus (D-Far Rockaway), Valerie West, Robert Simmons and Councilman Ruben Wills (D-Jamaica), but he was also considering newcomers.
 The party petitions do not bear his name.

-He characterized his impasse with the party as the result of his bucking its “top-down leadership style.”
+He characterized his impasse with the Queens Democratic Party as the result of his bucking its “top-down leadership style.”